 Deacons are servants

 As the Greek behind the name implies, deacons are first and foremost servants.
-This is true of apostles (1 Cor 3:5), elders (Acts 20:28; 1 Peter 5:1-4), and even Christ himself (Phil 2:7).
+This is true of apostles (1 Cor 3:5), elders (Acts 20:28; 1 Peter 5:1-4), and even Christ himself (Phil 2:7), but it is uniquely true of the office of deacon.
 The service of deacons is to God himself and to the church.
 They will work alongside and under the direction of the elders to build SGC as the Lord leads.

 Deacons are qualified